1. Hobbies & Games

 Yamaha Digital Piano P85

-Yamaha’s P85 is a quality digital piano, with a very fair price for an 88-key keyboard.
-Suitable for any skill-level as a primary or secondary instrument.
+Yamaha’s P85 is a quality digital piano and, with newer models available, you can get one for a very fair price.
+With an 88-key keyboard, this piano is suitable for any skill-level as a primary or secondary instrument.

 • Keys: 88